ABUKAUTHAR2/laravel-corruptionsystem/README.md

-# laravel-corruptionsystem
-# Laravel Corruption Reporting System
+# Corruption Reporting System - Final Year Project

 ![Laravel](https://img.shields.io/badge/Laravel-8.x-red.svg)

+**Author:** Your Name

-This is a web application built with Laravel to report and manage corruption incidents.
-It provides users with the ability to submit reports, view existing reports, and track the status of reported incidents.
+This web application is part of my final year project for the Bachelor of Computer Science.
+It is designed to facilitate the reporting and management of corruption incidents.
+Users can submit reports, view existing incidents, and monitor the status of reported cases.

 ## Table of Contents